nokxs/trello-backupper/Readme.md

 The docker image is available on [DockerHub](https://hub.docker.com/r/liofly/trello-backupper).
 To run it, three environment variables are necessary:

-- `TRELLO_APP_KEY`: The app key retrieved from trello.
+- `TRELLO_APP_KEY` (Required): The app key retrieved from trello.
 See first steps section in this readme.
-- `TRELLO_TOKEN`: The token retrieved from trelle.
+- `TRELLO_TOKEN` (Required): The token retrieved from trelle.
 See first steps section in this readme.
-- `CRON`: A Crontab pattern to specify when the backup should run.
+- `CRON` (Required): A Crontab pattern to specify when the backup should run.
 Tip: Use https://crontab.guru/ to define the pattern.
+- `WEB_HOOK_URL (Optional): Calls the url at specific events.
+See web hook section for more details.`
+- `WEB_HOOK_HTTP_METHOD (Optional): Defines the http method used for calling the web hook.
+See web hook section for more details.`

 Backups get stored in `/backup` in the container.
 Mount it to your local disk for easy access of the backup.

 Save the following as `docker-compose.yml` and start it with `docker-compose up -d`.
 It will start a first backup immediatly and then do a backup every night at 2 AM:

 ```yaml
 version: '3.4'